IST356M001SP25/assignment-02-ezmiller-su/reflection.md

 `--- Reflection Below This Line ---`

 Through thorough trial and error, I learned how to parse a variable number of things using loops.
 The only thing I struggled with was the final program, where I had to delete the last line of the txt file because it was empty.
+I still don't fully understand the best way to automate detecting and removing empty lines without manual intervention in other contexts.
+In future I need to work on file handling techniques in Python, specifically using .strip() and conditional checks to handle empty lines dynamically.